 For students who transfer between programs at the campus, all grades and credits attempted for courses that are common to both programs will transfer to the new program and be calculated in the satisfactory academic progress measurements of the new program.
-If a student graduates from one program at the campus and then enrolls in another program at the campus, all grades and credits attempted for courses that are common to both programs will transfer to the new program and be calculated in the satisfactory academic programs will transfer to the new program and be calculated in the satisfactory academic progress measurements of the new program and be calculated in the satisfactory academic progress measurements of the new program and be calculated in the satisfactory academic progress measurements of the new program.
+If a student graduates from one program at the campus and then enrolls in another program at the campus, all grades and credits attempted for courses that are common to both programs will transfer to the new program and be calculated in the satisfactory academic progress measurements of the new program.